eisvillageserver/integration/README.md

 This database repository contains the functionality to SYNC our LOCAL server with the CLOUD server in terms of file metadata and the actual files

+## Installation
+This package requires the following packages to be installed as follows
+* `pip install sqlalchemy`

 ## Running Sync

 ### Obtaining config.json